RmbRT/renderable.js/README.md

 **Events and interactions**&emsp;
 You can create _interactive renderables_ which are treated differently from usual renderables and can receive events sent to their corresponding HTML elements.
-This is done with `Renderable.createInteractive`, and supplying an `events` property in the second argument.
+This is done with `Renderable.createInteractive`, and supplying an `events` property in the second argument. **Warning**: please make sure to read the troubleshooting section below before using interactibles!

 ```js
 function button(text, {onClick, anchor}) {